Walfred-MA/Ctyper/tools/Annotation/CopyNumbers/readme.md

 A tab-delimited file with one row per transcript, summarizing CN contribution.

 **Note:** The aggregate copy numbers are based on **MANE transcripts**.
-So some genes may appear on **multiple lines** if multiple transcripts are present in the input.
+So some genes may appear on **multiple lines** if different transcripts are determined.
 Also, some large genes might be distributed in multiple blocks and may have partial CNVs.

 ### Columns: